Conducting House Viewings: The Do's and Don'ts

 You can still find your potential house during the lockdown.
 To find the best home, you should work with a real estate agent to make virtual walkthroughs of potential houses.
 This is because physical viewings are usually only necessary when someone feels very strongly about purchasing property and wants to be sure before they buy it.
 There are two options when it comes to virtual viewings.
 They can be pre-recorded or a live tour with the owner.
 If you do have access, then go slow and ask lots of questions about cupboards, fuses boards and boilers as well.
 You'll want to take a good look at window frames for their condition too - but Google Street View is there if things aren't clear enough in person!

 Due to the ongoing outbreak of a worldwide disease that has been spreading with alarming speed and severity.
 The UK government has advised the citizens not to attend any events.
 Such as conducting house viewings with the intention of meeting prospective homebuyers at private residences.
 Where they would be likely exposed.
 Even briefly - without protection from infection themselves.

 House viewings are a big responsibility for landlords.
-It’s not just about being at the house viewing to answer questions and show off your property.
+It's not just about being at the house viewing to answer questions and show off your property.
 You also need to do some research beforehand.
 Including learning how to prepare an effective showing checklist that will help you navigate any potential challenges during the visit.
-This can be overwhelming when you’re new in this business.
+This can be overwhelming when you're new in this business.
 But as long as you know what goes into making a good showing list and have all of those items covered beforehand.
 Then there should be no surprises come time for the tenant inspection!
-If you’re looking for more information.
+If you're looking for more information.
 Or have specific questions related to conducting successful home inspections with tenants.
-We at Oasis Living encourage you to contact us anytime.
-We’ll do our best to provide whatever assistance you need.

 For more advice, you can check out our article on Conducting House Viewings During COVID.